California governor declares monkeypox state of emergency – KION546

 “It’s horrible.
 Like this is a vaccine that’s been out for such a long time.
 And like, it’s not even a deadly disease.
 It’s harder to be transmitted than COVID.
 But the rollout of the vaccines throughout this nation is absolutely horrible,” Tran said.

 “I think the science shows that protection is greatly improved with the vaccine.
 So that’s why I’m doing it.
-And I honestly just don’t want the lesions on my body.”
+And I honestly just don’t want the lesions on my body.
+I heard the lesions are painful and leave scarring.
+So I think that’s another motivation to go out and get it.”

-The city received about 4,000 doses on Friday and hopes to administer them by mid-week, said Dr. Lukejohn Day, chief medical officer at the Zuckerberg San Francisco General Hospital.
+Before making their own emergency declaration last week, San Francisco city officials were criticized for not responding rapidly enough to the outbreak.
+They, in turn, faulted the federal government for failing to deliver enough vaccines.
+The city received about 4,000 doses on Friday, enabling it to restart vaccinations, and hopes to administer them by mid-week, said Dr. Lukejohn Day, chief medical officer at the Zuckerberg San Francisco General Hospital.

 The city had 305 cases as of Monday, he said.